KeshiaRose/Dynamic-Parameter/README.md

 2. Select the worksheet that holds the data source you want to base your parameter on
 3. Select the data source that holds the field you want to base your parameter on
 4. Select the field you want to base your parameter on
-5. Select an open input parameter for the add-in to affect
+5. Select an already existing open input parameter for the add-in to affect

 Once the parameter is set it will look something like this:
 ![Dynamic Parameter](https://raw.githubusercontent.com/KeshiaRose/Dynamic-Parameter/master/hosted/imgs/dp_preview.png)